-There are about as many modem command variations as there are modems.
-The sample modem configuration files have been written to capture the largest number of workable modem settings.
+Because many modem command variations exist, the sample modem configuration files that follow have been written to capture the largest number of workable modem settings.

 The modem command &Dn (where 'n' is a number) generally sets the modem response to the Data Terminal Ready (DTR) signal from the server's serial port.
 The desired response is that the modem will hold a connection while DTR is enabled, and drop the connection when DTR is released.
 This is the mechanism by which the server "hangs up" on a connection under normal conditions.